Writing Microstation (DGN) Tags with FME

 Add a Writer to the workspace (from the Writers menu select Add Writer).

-Set the Format as Bentley MicroStation Design (V8)
+• Format: Bentley MicroStation Design (V8)

-Set the Dataset as Written Tag.dgn in a file location of your choosing.
+• Dataset: Written Tag.dgn in a file location of your choosing.

-When adding a DGN Writer to a workspace, the parameters dialog has a Write tags parameter with the option of Yes or No.
+When adding a DGN writer to a workspace, the parameters dialog has a Write tags parameter with the option of Yes or No.

 The same parameter exists in the Navigator window in an existing workspace: